arahmitz/adamblogstuff/content/posts/squashstretch_blender/index.md

 +++
-title = 'Squash & Stretch Ball in blender' summary = 'Tutorial for basic squash & stretch ball rig in blender' languageCode = 'en-us' date = 2024-02-12T15:20:18+01:00 draft = false
+title = 'Squash & Stretch Ball in blender' summary = 'A step by step guide to build your first ball rig in blender' languageCode = 'en-us' date = 2024-02-12T15:20:18+01:00 draft = false